 Research methods

 This single-blinded randomized controlled trial study involved 95 patients with bilateral knee osteoarthritis.
-Thirty-one subjects received a single injection of PRP (group PRP-1), 33 subjects received 2 injections of PRP at an interval of 3 weeks (group PRP-2), and 31 subjects received 3 injections of hyaluronic acid at 1-week intervals (group hyaluronic acid).
-The patients were investigated prospectively at the enrollment and at 4, 8 and 12 weeks’ follow-up with the Western Ontario and McMaster Universities Arthritis Index (WOMAC) and Visual Analogue Scale (VAS) questionnaires.
+Thirty-one subjects received a single injection of PRP (group PRP-1), 33 subjects received two injections of PRP at an interval of 3 wk (group PRP-2) and 31 subjects received three injections of hyaluronic acid at 1-wk intervals (group hyaluronic acid).
+The patients were investigated prospectively at the enrollment and at 4-, 8- and 12-wk follow-up with the Western Ontario and McMaster Universities Arthritis Index and Visual Analogue Scale questionnaires.

 Research results

-In the groups PRP-1, PRP-2 and hyaluronic acid, 86%, 100% and 0% of the patients respectively experienced at least a 30% decrease in the total score for the WOMAC pain subscale from baseline to week 12 of the intervention (p < 0.001).
-The mean total WOMAC scores for groups PRP-1, PRP-2 and hyaluronic acid at baseline were respectively 63.71, 61.57 and 63.11, which were significantly improved at final follow-up to 42.5, 35.32 and 57.26, respectively.
-The highest efficacy of PRP was observed in both groups at week 4 with about 50% decrease in the symptoms compared with about 25% decrease for hyaluronic acid.
+In the groups PRP-1, PRP-2 and hyaluronic acid, 86%, 100% and 0% of the patients, respectively experienced at least a 30% decrease in the total score for the Western Ontario and McMaster Universities Arthritis Index pain subscale from baseline to wk 12 of the intervention (p < 0.001).
+The mean total Western Ontario and McMaster Universities Arthritis Index scores for groups PRP-1, PRP-2 and hyaluronic acid at baseline were 63.71, 61.57 and 63.11, respectively, which were significantly improved at final follow-up to 42.5, 35.32 and 57.26, respectively.
+The highest efficacy of PRP was observed in both groups at wk 4 with about a 50% decrease in the symptoms compared with about a 25% decrease for the hyaluronic acid group.
 Group PRP-2 had higher efficacy than group PRP-1.
 No major adverse effects were found during the study.

 Research conclusions

-PRP is a safe and efficient therapeutic option for treatment of knee osteoarthritis, significantly better than hyaluronic acid.
+PRP is a safe and efficient therapeutic option for treatment of knee osteoarthritis (significantly better than hyaluronic acid).
 The efficacy of PRP increases after multiple injections.
-Future studies with longer follow-up are suggested to evaluate long-term efficacy and potential compactions.
-We also propose researches use magnetic resonance imaging to assess and quantify cartilage regeneration, if costs and ethical issues allow.

 Research perspectives

 Future studies with longer follow-up are suggested to evaluate long-term efficacy and potential compactions.
-We also propose researches use magnetic resonance imaging to assess and quantify cartilage regeneration, if costs and ethical issues allow.
+We also propose that future studies use magnetic resonance imaging to assess and quantify cartilage regeneration if costs and ethical issues allow.

 ACKNOWLEDGEMENTS